 A daily surface albedo named MDAL is generated on an operational basis since February 2005 for the European region and since July 2005 for the whole Meteosat disk.
-Another surface albedo product, so-called MTAL, is generated from MDAL every 10 days, thereby being formulated as 'climatologic'.
-A regular generation of surface albedo from AVHRR/MetOp, ETAL, is scheduled to begin in 2013 for covering the whole globe.
-The main algorithm for AL derivation for both sensors relies first on the implementation of a knowledge Bi-directional Reflectance Distribution Function (BRDF) product, so far being internal.
-The approach herein is based on the use of a semi-empirical BRDF kernel model, claiming that the mathematical description of the reflectance anisotropy properties can be equivalent to a sum of a limited series of angular kernels, each of them describing a different light scattering process.
+Another surface albedo product, so-called MTAL, is generated from MDAL every 10 days, thereby being formulated as 'climatological'.
+A regular generation of surface albedo from AVHRR/MetOp, ETAL, is available from 2016 for the whole globe.
+ETAL is a 1km product that is delivered every 10 days, in phase with MTAL.
+The main algorithm for AL derivation for both sensors relies first on the implementation of a knowledge of the Bi-directional Reflectance Distribution Function (BRDF) product, so far being internal and not distributed.
+The approach herein is based on the use of a semi-empirical BRDF kernel model, claiming that the mathematical description of the reflectance anisotropy properties can be equivalent to a sum of a limited series of angular kernels, each one describing a different light scattering process.

 The present document reports the first and also most recent results of validation that were obtained for the LSA SAF AL products.
 The comparison is carried on for 3 levels of products: satellite-based, ground truth, and output of NWP models.
-In the case of MDAL and also MTAL, the a priori satellite product of reference is MODIS albedo product because it offers long-term perspectives.
+In the case of MDAL and also MTAL and further ETAL, the a priori satellite product of reference is MODIS albedo product because it offers long-term perspectives.
 However, some data comparisons with POLDER sensor are shown from 2010 because the instrumental design of POLDER makes it suitable for albedo estimates.
 Ground observations taken at the first LSA SAF in situ station in Evora (Southern Portugal) and in Carpentras (south west of France) yield the in situ reference.
 In addition the BSRN station of Toravere (Estonia) and two stations located in western Africa complete the independent database.
 Finally, we consider forecast albedo from ECMWF.
 MDAL data are compared with the 16-days MODIS albedo product, MOD43B3, for Europe and North Africa boxes over a period of 17 months right after the onset of the production in 2005.
 For both continents, results show a good correspondence for the near infrared and the total broadband ranges, but also at that time an overestimation of the visible broadband albedo with respect to the MODIS product.
-However, it is worth emphasizing that the standard deviation relative to the mean albedo value is clearly reduced over Africa compared to those over Europe and values of albedo are usually larger than over Europe (0.27 of mean value for MSG VIS-DH albedo over North Africa against 0.08 over Europe and the 161 MODIS period).
+However, it is worth emphasizing that the standard deviation relative to the mean albedo value is clearly reduced over Africa compared to those over Europe and values of albedo are usually larger than over Europe.

-Statistical results (bias and standard deviation) between the Land-SAF and MODIS broadband albedos reveal that during the period June 2005 to April 2006, the absolute bias for the visible broadband albedo is around 1%.
+Statistical results (bias and standard deviation) between the Land-SAF (MDAL) and MODIS broadband albedos reveal that during the period June 2005 to April 2006, the absolute bias for the visible broadband albedo is around 1%.
 Possible sources of discrepancies are angular sampling, reflectance model, narrow to broadband conversion, but more likely difference in aerosol correction.
 Note this latter has been further explored with time in considering more recently data sets for the year 2010.
 During the early era of production, results of comparison of MDAL against in situ observations collected for three contrasted African sites of AMMA (African Monsoon Multidisciplinary Analysis) project are deemed dependable.
-In general, Land-SAF product overestimates slightly the albedo with respect to the ground measurements, likely because in situ sensor sampled more vegetation.
+In general, Land-SAF MDAL product overestimates slightly the albedo with respect to the ground measurements, likely because in situ sensor sampled more vegetation.
 Therefore, it still remains the question of representativeness of the local ground measurements for the coarse scale SEVIRI pixel footprint size.
 However, a remarkable correspondence was obtained for the more heterogeneous site of Niamey (Niger).
 General conclusion from a comparison with AMMA sites is the ability to MDAL to capture aerosol and rainfall events.